- 1 Expected learning outcomes

 -in 1ped.fasta instructs MUSCLE where the input file is.

 -out muscle_dna.fasta instructs MUSCLE to place the alignment in the file muscle_dna.fasta.
-Note that -verbose and -log are not always needed but it allows you to see what are the default options in MUSCLE.
+Note that -verbose and -log are not always needed but it allows you to see the default options in MUSCLE.

-Once the alignment process is completed, transfer the output file to your own computer (through scp or Cyberduck) and open it in SeaView as in exercise 1.
+Once the MUSCLE alignment is done, transfer the aligned fasta file to your own computer (through scp or Cyberduck) and open it in SeaView.
 A new window with the aligned data will appear.

-Compare the alignments resulting from A steps and B steps.
+Compare the alignments resulting from MAFFT and MUSCLE.
 Are they different?
 How many columns are in each the MAFFT or the MUSCLE alignment?
 What may be wrong with both?
 (Hint: these are protein coding genes).

 Build 2 trees, one from each of your nucleotide alignments:

 Go to your aligned nucleotide sequences window (for both MAFFT and MUSCLE alignments) and click on ‘Trees’ > ‘Distance Methods’ > ‘NJ' and use a J-C distance metric.
-De-click the 'ignore all gap sites' and click to calculate 100 bootstraps.
+De-select the 'ignore all gap sites', then click to calculate 100 bootstraps.